MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Czech/best-practices.md

 ---

 # Small Regulatory Features and Best Practices

-Smaller regulatory features and local practices of Czech companies apply:
+Smaller regulatory features and local practices of Czech companies include the following features:
-- G/L Account Group – Multi-circuit Accounting
+- G/L account groups – for multi-circuit accounting
-- Check of Posting Group changing – Customer, Vendor, item, bank account
+- Check on posting group change – for customer, vendor, item, and bank account
 - Check of output in inventory – time sequence
-- Templates for inventory Operations – Whse.
-Net Change Templates
+- Whse.
+Net Change Templates - templates for inventory operations –
-- Mandatory returning of exact costs in Manufacturing
+- Mandatory return of exact costs in Manufacturing
 - Default Business Posting Group in Manufacturing
-- Check Balance in G/L Journal – additional feature for disabling balance check by document type
+- Check balance in G/L journal – additional feature for disabling balance check by document type
-- Default Business Posting Group in Assembly Orders
+- Default Business Posting Group in Assembly management
-- Automatic creation and update of Dimensions
+- Automatic creation and update of dimensions
 - Marking the latest version of the sales and purchase archive
-- Additional fields in Item Ledger Entry and Value Entry
+- Additional fields on item ledger entries and value entries
 - Gen. Prod.
-Posting Group from SKU and Skip Update SKU on Posting
+Posting Group from SKU and Skip Update SKU on posting

 ## See Also
 [Czech Local Functionality](czech-local-functionality.md)